 A marker for a byte accessor object encapsulating the protocol for reading bytes from raw memory.
 A byte accessor can always access at least one byte.
-Each byte is transfered in a single atomic operation.
-Groups of bytes may be transfered together; however, this is not required.
+Each byte is transferred in a single atomic operation.
+Groups of bytes may be transferred together; however, this is not required.

-Objects of this type are created with the method RawMemoryFactory.createRawByteReader and RawMemoryFactory.createRawByte.
-Each object references a range of elements in the RawMemoryRegion starting at the base address provided to the factory method.
-The size provided to the factor method determines the number of elements accessable.
+Objects of this type are created with the method RawMemoryFactory. createRawByteReader and RawMemoryFactory.createRawByte.
+Each object references a range of elements in the RawMemoryRegion starting at the $base\ address$ provided to the factory method.
+The size provided to the factory method determines the number of accessable elements.